-- Open the expansion tank filler cap and check the coolant level. - Correct level: (integrated expansion tank in heat exchanger) - Cold engine: Coolant level should reach the lowest part of the filler pipe. - Warm engine: Coolant level should be between 10-20 mm above the lowest part of the filler pipe. - Other types of expansion tank according to the installer's instructions. - Top up the coolant as necessary, see point 6. - Note When filling large amounts of coolant: Never pour cold coolant into a hot engine.
+- Open the expansion tank filler cap and check the coolant level. - Correct level: (integral expansion tank in the heat exchanger) - Cold engine: The coolant level should be 10 20 mm under the expansion tank upper inner part. - Warm engine: The coolant level should be at the expansion tank upper inner part. - Other types of expansion tank according to the installer's instructions. - Top up the coolant as necessary, see point 6.

+Note When filling large amounts of coolant:

+Never pour cold coolant into a hot engine.
 This could cause cracks in the cylinder block and the cylinder head.